gezielcarvalho/php-rest-api/README.md

 ## Description

-This is a simple REST API written in PHP.
-It is written from scratch without using any framework.
-It uses MySQL as database and uses PDO for database operations.
-It is a simple API which can be used as a base for any PHP project that needs a REST API.
+This is a simple REST API written in PHP for **instrucional purposes only**.
+It is written from scratch without using any framework and uses MySQL as database and uses PDO for database operations.
 It is developed following an MVC architecture.

 ## Installation